craftingcity/RollHighOrDie/Selections Glossary/Features/Features.md

 - [[Features - Martial]]

 #### Inherit and Replace
-Some more expensive Features require another, less expensive Feature, which they "inherit and replace".
-This means
+Some more expensive Features require another, less expensive Feature, which they "inherits and replaces".
+This means that the first Feature gains all text, properties, and effects of the requirement Feature.

+Effectively, when one Feature "inherits and replaces" another, it's